- Generous Garden

 The property, benefitting from charming views, lies across one level which can be accessed by external steps leading up from the garage and private parking space, or from street level via a gravelled path leading down to the property.

 Only a short distance from the town centre, which benefits from a station on the Borders Railway that runs from Tweedbank to Edinburgh, there is also excellent access to Edinburgh and other Border towns via the A7.

-Internally, the bright and spacious property comprises four bedrooms (one currently used as a study), a family bathroom, a shower room, a sitting room, a breakfasting kitchen, and an open plan family area with dining area separated by a chimney breast.
-With wardrobes in all of the bedrooms, there is excellent storage throughout along with double glazing and gas fired central heating creating a generous family home.
+Internally, the accommodation comprises three bedrooms, a bathroom, an open plan sitting area with dining area, and a breakfasting kitchen, With wardrobes in all of the bedrooms, plus a partially floored attic there is excellent storage throughout along with double glazing and gas fired central heating creating a warm and comfortable home.

 With all amenities close at hand including the aforementioned railway station and access to the A7, the property is situated in a very accessible location.

 Edinburgh 34 miles.
 Tweedbank 1.5 miles.
 Melrose 3.5 miles.
 Peebles 18 miles.

 (All distances are approximate)